imarc/handbook/backend.markdown

 stored in the `/app/modules/` directory.

+### Database Documentation

+A project's initial database states should be documented with a single `.sql` file.
+The file follows the same naming convention as the database and is stored in the revision control system under `/trunk/database/`.

+The database documentation file is organized as follows:

+ 1. Any customizations to the database as a whole (such as the commonly used `grant_to_web()` function)
+ 2. `DROP TABLE` statements – organized with linking tables first, followed by any other tables.
+These are ordered in the reverse order of `CREATE` statements
+ 3. `CREATE TABLE` statements – organized with standard tables first, followed by linking tables
+ 4. `INSERT` statements

 ## Separation of Concerns

 All backend code will fall into one of three areas of concern: data access,